Skip to main content

 Size: LargeCoat Length: Medium LengthCompare

 The Tibetan Mastiff, also known as Do Khyi, is a remarkable breed with a powerful build and an independent nature.
-Originally bred as a guard dog in the remote regions of Tibet, it brings courage, loyalty, and a certain independence.
+Originally bred as a guard dog in the remote regions of Tibet, he brings courage, loyalty, and a certain independence.
+Do you want to know whether this majestic giant is the right fit for you?

 Last updated: